ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 For more information about specific `userscripts` fields, check the relevant section of [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#postprocessing).

-#### Postscripts {: id="postscripts"}
+#### Postscripts
-Postprocessing scripts that need to be run after _payu_ has completed all steps that might alter the output directory can be run as postscripts.
-These run in separate PBS jobs than the main model simulation.
+Postprocessing scripts that run after _payu_ has completed all steps.
+Scripts that might alter the output directory, for example, can be run as postscripts.
+These run in PBS jobs separate from the main model simulation.

 ```yaml
 postscript: -v PAYU_CURRENT_OUTPUT_DIR,PROJECT -lstorage=${PBS_NCI_STORAGE} ./scripts/NetCDF-conversion/UM_conversion_job.sh
 ```

-All {{ model }} configurations include the above NetCDF conversion postscript, which converts the atmosphere model's fields file format output to NetCDF in order to aid analysis and reduce storage requirements.
+All {{ model }} configurations include the NetCDF conversion postscript mentioned above.
+This script converts the [UM](/models/model_components/atmosphere#unified-model-um)'s fields file format output to NetCDF in order to facilitate analysis and reduce storage requirements.
 By default, the conversion script will delete the fields files upon successful completion, leaving only the NetCDF output.
-This automatic deletion can be disabled by commenting out the `--delete-ff` command line flag from  the conversion job submission script `./scripts/NetCDF-conversion/UM_conversion_job.sh`.
-That is, changing
+This automatic deletion can be disabled by commenting out the `--delete-ff` command line flag from the conversion job submission script located in the _control_ directory under `scripts/NetCDF-conversion/UM_conversion_job.sh`.<br>
+That means changing

 ```bash
 esm1p5_convert_nc $PAYU_CURRENT_OUTPUT_DIR --delete-ff